Things to Do and See

 The gem of South Philadelphia and the country’s largest outdoor market.
 Five blocks of the best vegetables, fruits, pasta, meats, and cheese Philly has to offer.
 Location: 9th Street between Wharton and Christian Streets.

 Restaurants, bars, nightclubs, coffee houses and tattoo parlors?
-South Street is the place where the counterculture shops for black-leather catsuits, and where you can find popular chain stores such as The Gap, FootLocker, and GameStop.
+South Street is the place where the counterculture shops for black-leather catsuits, and where you can find vintage apparel and other specialty stores.
 It is easy to get to South Street by taxicab, or by taking the Subway (from University City, take the Blue Line toward "Market/Frankford," and stop at 2nd, 5th, or 8th Streets).
-Subway tokens cost $2.00 each.
+Subway tokens cost $2.25 each.
 Location: South Street from 7th Street to Front Street.

 For more information on Philadelphia, call or visit: